Rhizopogon salebrosus

+Ecology

 Competition among ectomycorrhizal species plays an influential role in the composition and distribution of Rhizopogon species and the plants they associate with.
 Abiotic factors such as soil chemistry and soil moisture affect ectomycorrhizal assemblages, however much less is known about the biotic factors that determine their composition other than host specificity.
 One study compared the competitive advantage between Rhizopogon salebrosus and Rhizopogon occidentalis.
 Each Rhizopogon species was introduced to Pinus muricata seedlings and the root tip biomass of each species was determined every few months.
 This was possible because a number of seedlings were planted in microcosms with only R. salebrosus, only R. occidentalis, or both R. salebrosus and R. occidentalis and grown under the same conditions.
 Some seedlings were then harvested every 2 months, the soil was rinsed from the root mass, and then the percentage of fungal occupation of their roots was determined using molecular sequencing.
 They found that R. occidentalis had similar root tip biomass when grown alone or in the presence of R. salebrosus.
 However, R. salebrosus had significantly less root tip biomass when grown in the presence of R. occidentalis than when grown alone, indicating it as a competitive inferior.
 Another study involving the same two Rhizopogon species examined the beneficial effects they imparted to their host plant.
 They found no significant difference in growth, survival, or percentage leaf nitrogen of seedlings colonized with either R. salebrosus or R. occidentalis.
 However, plants inoculated with both ectomycorrhizal species showed significantly higher growth and percent leaf nitrogen compared to seedlings without ectomycorrhizal fungus.
 Another interesting aspect of ectomycorrhizal competition are the strategies used to persist over long periods and colonize during unfavorable conditions such as drought or wildfire.
 Fungi are able to disperse and propagate with the help of spores and sclerotia which are able to remain dormant in the soil for some time, although their longevity is not well understood.
 In one a study the viability of fungal propagules was tested by collecting soil samples from the forest and aging them for six years.
 While the colonization rate was low, R. salebrosus was identified as a species able to survive in the soil for at least six years.